Visiting Professor and Research Affiliate

 The predictable unintended consequence is that authors who are unable to raise enough money for the contractual option will have to persuade the editors, via the validity of the project, to invest time and labor in it.
 This may adversely affect young students and academics, but on the other hand, having enforced an egalitarian framework as asked vociferously by some people it is my obligation to ensure fairness for all parties.
 The new framework places a burden on students and young scholars who will have to pitch their ideas to editors and collaborators at LEA.
 The students and young scholars will have to address the question that they themselves most often ask and that their prospective collaborators, who now they are pleading for their free labor, will also want to have a response to: What’s in it for me?

-Has this new approach now resolved all problem?
+Has this new approach now resolved all problems?
 Of course, it hasn’t.
-Several things remain pending: e.g. my volunteer relationship to Leonardo/MIT Press for which I have not complained about screaming bloody murder over these years, trying to push forward and enlarge a space for international collaborations, documentation, and archive.
+Several things remain pending: e.g. my volunteer relationship to Leonardo/MIT Press about which I have not complained, screaming bloody murder, over all these years, trying to push forward and enlarge a space for international collaborations, documentation, and archives.

 Nevertheless, the vociferous complaints at the origin of this article showed me that sometimes perhaps it pays to raise the voice and oblige the other part to reconsider the way in which they are operating and not to work on assumptions that are safely based on customary practices.

 LEA is an experimental journal and, as such—at least in the eyes of the author of this essay—should continue to experiment by offering space to alternative practices but also by adopting innovative approaches that respond to the challenges of twenty-first century art and academic landscape.